-According to the Centers for Disease Control and Prevention, the most common sources for lead poisoning in children can be from paint, as well as toys manufactured with lead in the paint, plastic or metal.
+According to the Centers for Disease Control and Prevention, the most common sources for lead poisoning in children are lead based paint and lead-contaminated dust found in deteriorating buildings.

 If you are concerned that your child has been exposed to lead, consult your child's doctor or pediatrician.
 Lead levels are measured with a simple blood test.

-A child who has a blood lead level of 10-20 micrograms/dL may not exhibit symptoms but the lead can cause lower IQ scored, hyperactivity, behavioral problems and slowed growth.
-At levels above 40 micrograms/dL, symptoms can include abdominal pain, constipation, loss of appetite, agitation, lethargy and seizures.
-According to the United States Environmental Protection Agency, children who test with 5 micrograms/dL or more of lead in their blood will require treatment in order to intervene as quickly as possible.
+A child who has a blood lead level of 10-20 micrograms/dL may not exhibit symptoms, but the lead can cause lower IQ scores, hyperactivity, behavioral problems, and slowed growth.
+At levels above 40 micrograms/dL, symptoms can include abdominal pain, constipation, loss of appetite, agitation, lethargy, and seizures.
+According to the United States Environmental Protection Agency, children who test with 5 micrograms/dL or more of lead in their blood will require treatment intervention as quickly as possible.
 There is no defined level of lead which is said to be safe.

-Be careful when allowing your child to play with old or antique toys that might be present within a friend and family members home.
-Do not allow your child to put these types of toys in their mouth, and offer newer toys that are safe for teething as an alternative.
+Be careful when allowing your child to play with old or antique toys that might be present within a friend and family member's home.
+Do not allow your child to put these types of toys in his or hermouth, and offer newer toys that are safe for teething as an alternative.

 Home Testing Kits

 Companies and toy manufacturers use laboratories to test toys for safety before they can be sold.
 These are the most reliable sources for testing.
 Home testing kits can be purchased, but they have not been reported to be as reliable as these sources.
 Should you have any questions or concerns regarding your child's safety, follow-up with your child's doctor and ask for a blood test.

 Childhood Lead Poisoning.
 Centers for Disease Control and Prevention.